A woman was shot and killed by a Fort Worth police officer in her own home

 The officers were searching the perimeter of the woman's home when they saw a person standing near a window inside and one of them opened fire, killing her, Fort Worth police said.

 The Tarrant County Medical Examiner identified the woman killed as 28-year-old Atatiana Koquice Jefferson.
-The medical examiner placed her time and place of death as Saturday at 2:30 a.m. in the bedroom of her home.
+She died at 2:30 a.m.
+Saturday in the bedroom of her home.

-A cause and manner of death for Jefferson are not yet listed.

 Hours after the shooting, police released a heavily edited version of the officer's body camera footage.
 The nearly 2-minute video shows officers walking outside the home with flashlights for a few minutes before one of them yells, "Put your hands up!
 Show me your hands!" and shoots his weapon through a window.